Central sterile services department: Sterilization methods in use

 Sterilization is the process of destroying all living organisms on an item and is the main task of most sterile services departments.
-Items to be sterilized must first be cleaned in a separatedecontamination room and inspected for effectiveness, cleanliness and damage.
+Items to be sterilized must first be cleaned in a separate decontamination room and inspected for effectiveness, cleanliness and damage.
 There are multiple methods of sterilization, and which one is used is dependent on many factors including: operational cost, potential hazards to workers, efficacy, time, and composition of the materials being sterilized.

 In the US, one of the cheapest and easiest methods is steam sterilization, where instrumentation trays and packages are placed in a chamber which is then filled with 250-270 F steam, killing all known microorganisms.
 Decontamination of laboratory microbiological waste by steam sterilization.

 Sterilization can also be achieved using ethylene oxide (ETO) gas.
 This process was created in the 1950s by the US military and is used on items that cannot withstand the high temperatures of steam sterilization.
 ETO sterilization takes far longer than steam sterilization and is hazardous to workers, so alternative methods were created in the 1990s.
 The most common method for sterilizing at low temperatures today is by using hydrogen peroxide plasma, which has near zero risk to workers and cycles take a fraction of the time of ETO sterilization.

 Depending on the healthcare facility's policy, there will be either an event related or time related sterile storage policy.
 If the policy is time related, an expiration date is placed on the sterile package, before being supplied to the end-user as a sterile product.
 If along the supply route, the sealed package got damaged or opened by a health worker, it needs to be returned to the CSSD for re-sterilization.
 If the healthcare facility's policy is event related, the package is considered sterile until an event occurs to compromise its sterility (e.g. opened, dropped package, high humidity conditions, etc.)

 Decontamination is the most important step in the sterilization process beginning with point of use cleaning in the operating room.
 Items must be cleaned according to the manufacturer's instructions for use (IFU's).
 These must be followed for each item processed.
 Failure to properly clean a device will prevent sterilization from occurring.
 There are several factors that contribute to having a properly functioning [decontamination] area: There must be proper dilution of detergents or damage to instruments will occur to include rusting and discoloration.
 Cleaning of lumens is a big issue so there must be an assortment of brushes with varying lengths and diameters to thoroughly clean inside lumen instruments.
 SPD staff need to be competent in the use of all processing equipment.
 Monthly in-service should be recurring and completed by the manufacturer's representative.
 Efficacy testing of the equipment should be completed and documented ensuring equipment is functioning as intended.
 Safety in the Operating Room Begins with Sterile Processing.